PaintScratcher/cb_vagrants/README.md

 ## Repo Maintenance
 To reduce code duplication and ease maintenance faffery this repo makes heavy use of vagrants ability to join multiple vagrant files together.
 As such the Vagrantfile located in the bottom directories will draw from both the version file and the top level Vagrantfile.
 The puppet manifest is taken from the top level puppet.pp.
 ### Add a new Couchbase Version:
-Assuming that the URL structure remains the same, all you have to do is clone any of the current version folders and change the enclosed version file to the correct number
+Assuming that the URL structure remains the same, all you have to do is clone any of the current version folders and change the enclosed version file to the correct number.
+The URL structure defaults to the 2.5.1 style, if you require something different you can specify a seperate URL in the version file.

 ### Add a new OS
 Create a new folder in each Couchbase version directory and adjust the enclosed Vagrant file to have the appropriate Vagrant box name and URL.